Colorado Rocky Mountains time

 The Mountain Time Zone: Colorado’s Home

-The Mountain Time Zone is a unique beast in the US time zone system.
-It’s named, of course, for the Rocky Mountains, which dominate the landscape of many states within its boundaries.
+The Mountain Time Zone is a unique part of the U.S. time zone system, named for the Rocky Mountains that dominate the world of many states within its boundaries.
 Colorado is a central player in this zone.

 Colorado and Daylight Saving Time

-This is where things can get a little tricky, but it’s essential for understanding the colorado us time zone accurately.
+Here’s where things can get a little tricky, but it’s essential for Colorado US time zone accurately.
 Colorado, like most of the United States, observes Daylight Saving Time.
-This means that the clocks spring forward by one hour on the second Sunday in March and fall back by one hour on the first Sunday in November.
+As reported by The Coloradoan, DST begins on the second Sunday in March and ends on the first Sunday in November.
+Here’s in accordance with the U.S. Energy Policy Act of 2005 — which extended DST periods.

-During DST, Colorado is on Mountain Daylight Time (MDT), which is UTC-6.
-When DST is not in effect (during the winter months), Colorado is on Mountain Standard Time (MST), which is UTC-7.
-The US Energy Policy Act of 2005 extended DST, and this is generally followed, though there are exceptions (like most of Arizona).
+During DST, Colorado is on Mountain Daylight Time (MDT) — which is UTC-6.
+When DST isn’t in effect (during the winter months), Colorado is on Mountain Standard Time (MST), which is UTC-7.

-It’s important to note that while most of Colorado observes DST, the Navajo Nation, which is located in northeastern Arizona and extends into parts of New Mexico and Utah, does observe DST.
-This can create a temporary, one-hour difference within the broader Mountain Time Zone region depending on the time of year and your exact location within the state or surrounding areas.
+Worth knowing that while most of Colorado observes DST, the Navajo Nation — which is located in northeastern Arizona and extends into parts of New Mexico and Utah, does observe DST.
+You can create a temporary, one-hour difference within the broader Mountain Time Zone region depending on the time of year and your exact location within the state or surrounding areas.
+As CBS News recently pointed out, only two states (Hawaii and Arizona, with exceptions) don’t observe DST nationwide, making Colorado’s adherence to the system the norm.

 Calculating Time Differences with Colorado